boldsuck/haveno-reto-docs/docs/haveno-ui/backup_and_restore.md

 # Backing up application data

-Backing up your Haveno-reto data is crucial to ensure you can retain control over trades, disputes, payment accounts, and funds in case of issues with your machine (e.g.: drive failure) or Haveno-reto itself (e.g.: critical bugs).
+Backing up your Haveno-reto data is crucial to ensure you can retain control over trades, disputes, payment accounts, and funds in case of issues with your machine (e.g. drive failure) or Haveno-reto itself (e.g. critical bugs).
 All Haveno-reto data is stored right on your computer—it's never stored (or even sent) to a central server, so backing it up is your job.
 We will see data restoration after the backup.

 ### 1. Back up the entire Haveno-reto data directory